ploomber/sklearn-evaluation/doc/source/user_guide/classifier.rst

     import matplotlib.pyplot as plt

-sklearn-evluation has two main modules for evaluating classifiers: plot and table, let's see an example of how to use them.
+sklearn-evluation has two main modules for evaluating classifiers: :mod:`sklearn_evaluation.plot` and :mod:`sklearn_evaluation.table`, let's see an example of how to use them.

 First, let's load some data and split it in training and test set.